Knowledge Hub

 Don’t let due diligence drag you down: streamline your process

 • Tailor your questions and collaborate with processors: You can tailor your questionnaires to match the data processing activities of suppliers and the risk.
 For high-risk projects (e.g. where special category data will be processed), for instance, you can use in-depth questionnaires.
-For lower-risk ones where very minimal personal data is involved, you could use a shorter version to streamline the process if you are confident that certain in-depth questions need not be explored and will only slow matters down.
+For lower-risk cases where minimal personal data is involved, you can use a shorter version to streamline the process if you are confident that certain in-depth questions do not need to be explored and will only slow matters down.
 Your business should consider having templates ready for different risk levels to save time.
-However, always think closely about the particular risk for each project before you roll out a questionnaire.
+However, always think closely about the particular risks associated with each project before rolling out a questionnaire.
 Trusted suppliers you’ve worked with for years might only need a quick assessment, while new or less established ones may require a deeper review.
-Be prepared to adjust your approach based on the sensitivity of the data sharing involved.
+Be prepared to adjust your approach according to the sensitivity of the data being shared.

 • Ask for evidence: Verify supplier claims by requesting documentation, such as security audit reports or test results.
 This evidence can help you confirm that their security measures are more than just promises and help you justify why you’ve opted to work with them.